gallingern/CarND-Vehicle-Detection/writeup.md

 ```
 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-In the Search and Classify section of my IPython notebook, I trained a linear SVM.
+In the Search and Classify section of my IPython notebook, I trained an MLP Classifier.
 First I extracted the HOG features from the car and notcar datasets.
 Then I labeled the data, and split it into a training and test set (80/20 split).
-I then created my Linear SVC classifier and fit the data.
-With 6108 data points, the classifier took 20 seconds to train, and had a 98% accuracy on the test set.
+I then created my MLP classifier and fit the data.
+With 6108 data points, the classifier took 30 seconds to train, and had a 99% accuracy on the test set.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I implemented my final sliding window search in the section "Hog Sub-sampling Window Search" in the `find_cars()` function.
-My approach was to search three horizontal slices of the image with three different scales.
+My approach was to search three horizontal slices of the image with three different sets of scales.
 My slices were the y axis ranges: `(550, 750)`, `(450, 650)`, and `(350, 550)`.
 So good coverage of the area of the image with cars in it, with some overlap.
-My base window size was 64, and my scale factor for each slice in corresponding order was `[3.0, 2.25, 1.5]`.
+My base window size was 64, and my scale factors for each slice in corresponding order was `[[2.0, 1.9, 1.8],[1.6, 1.5, 1.4], [1.2, 1.1, 1.0]]`.
 I arrived at the numbers through experimentation and tuning, they seemed to be the boxes that best corresponded to the size of the vehicles in those slices.
 Here is a picture of what sliding windows would look like across the whole image:

 ![alt text][image3]